Posted: 02/02/20 | February 2nd, 2020

 Best places to stay in Midtown

-- BUDGET: Jazz Hostel – This hostel on Columbus Circle is my favorite hostel in New York (there’s also one on the Upper West Side).
-It provides a friendly environment, a kitchen, comfy dorms, free WiFi, and a common area on every floor.
+- BUDGET: Jazz Hostel – This hostel on Columbus Circle is one of my favorites in New York (there’s also one on the Upper West Side).
+It has a friendly environment, a kitchen for cooking your own meals, comfy dorms, free Wi-Fi, and a common area on every floor (it’s really easy to meet people here).

 - MID-RANGE: YOTEL – A modern, high-tech hotel that even has a luggage storage robot (seriously).
 The rooms are great, but the incredibly large outdoor terrace is the real winner.
-Grab some grub and enjoy the view.
+Grab a bite and enjoy the view.

 - LUXURY: W Hotel Times Square – You’re literally on Times Square at the W Hotel, next to big attractions like MoMA and Radio City Music Hall.
-There’s onsite dining, free WiFi, and a W MixBar in every room.
+There’s onsite dining, free Wi-Fi, and a W MixBar in every room.
+You can’t get closer to the action than this!

 Best places to stay in Midtown East